 4. Diet requirements

-Nerite snails are herbivorous and majorly feed on algae.
+Nerite snails are herbivorous and mainly feed on algae.
 Keeping them in a small tank with little algae or other algae-eating invertebrates or fish will result in them starving.
-If the algae is insufficient, you can feed them alternative food such as algae wafer.
+If the algae are insufficient, you can feed them alternative food such as algae wafers.

 5. Light requirements

 Nerite snails like light but are sensitive to very bright light.
-When exposed to direct sunlight for a more extended period, the snail will dry out, so you should use moderate lighting.
-Some aquarists prefer to keep the tank in direct sunlight to encourage algae bloom, but instead, you can add rocks to encourage algae growth.
+The snail will dry out when exposed to direct sunlight for extended periods, so you should use moderate lighting.

-Nerite snails are susceptible to chemicals such as copper.
-Copper is very toxic to invertebrates.
+Nerite snails are susceptible to chemicals such as copper, which is toxic to invertebrates.
 Although they might not die immediately, consistent exposure to copper will cause their health to deteriorate.
-They will become inactive and die shortly after.
+They will become inactive and die shortly afterward.

 Copper can be introduced into the tank by tap water, plant fertilizer, decorations, stones, and bacteria treatment.
-You can use a cuprisorb or a poly filter to remove copper from the water.
+You can use a poly filter to remove copper from the water.

 Adding nerite snails to a community tank will make it even more appealing.
 They have very beautiful colors and patterns.
 They are also very docile and will coexist peacefully with most aquarium pets.